MonoMod/MonoMod/README-RuntimeDetour.md

 <!-- #types -->
 ## Detour Types

-There are 3 managed detour types that are available:
+There are 2 managed detour types that are available:

- 1. `Detour` - This is the simplest detour type.
-It creates a detour from one method to another.
-The signatures of these methods must match nearly exactly, and the target method must be static.
-This does not provide an easy way to call the next detour in the chain (more on that later) or the original implementation of the method.
-It *does* provide on the `Detour` object itself a `GenerateTrampoline<T>()` method which generates a delegate which invokes the next detour in the chain. **Note: this delegate can be very dangerous.
-See [The Detour Chain](#the-detour-chain) for more information on this.**
- 2. `Hook` - This is effectively `Detour` but better.
+ 1. `Hook` - This is effectively `Detour` but better.
 It sits as part of the same detour chain as `Detour` objects.
 The target of the hook may be a delegate, and so may be an instance method associated with some object.
 Hook targets may also take as their first parameter a delegate with a signature matching the detour source.
 This delegate, when called, will invoke the next detour in the chain, or the original if this is the last detour in the chain. **Note: this delegate should usually only be called while the hook method is on the stack.
 See [The Detour Chain](#the-detour-chain) for more information.**
- 3. `ILHook` - This is a different kind of detour.
+ 2. `ILHook` - This is a different kind of detour.
 If you're familiar with Harmony, this is effectively a transpiler.
 When you construct an ILHook, you provide a delegate which gets provided an `ILContext` which can be used to modify the IL of the method.
 If multiple ILHooks are present for the same method, the order the manipulators are invoked is the same as the order detours in a detour chain would be.

-Each detour (`Detour`, `Hook`, or `ILHook`) may have an associated `DetourConfig`.
+Each detour (`Hook` or `ILHook`) may have an associated `DetourConfig`.
 Each detour config must have an ID--this will typically be the name of the mod which applies the hook.
 They also have a list of IDs which detours associated with this config will run before, and a similar list that they will run after.
 If some config `A` wants to run before `B`, and `B` wants to run before `A`, the resulting order is unspecified.
 The
 MonoMod debug log will make a note of this.